-Why Coconut Oil is Good for Immunity
+Why Coconut Oil Is Good for Immunity

-Why Coconut’s Fats Are Unique
+Why Coconut Fats Are Unique

 How to Use Coconut Oil for Immunity:

 If you’re looking to boost your immunity naturally, simply use a teaspoon of coconut oil a day.
-While some proponents advise going with multiple tablespoons, coconut’s anti-viral effects can be quite strong unless you’re used to them.
-A common issue known as the die-off effect, is well known to cause unpleasant symptoms like headaches, fatigue, muscle pain, etc. as bacteria starts to die off in the body with the use of coconut oil.
+While some proponents advise going with multiple tablespoons, coconut’s antiviral effects can be quite strong unless you’re used to them.
+A common issue, called the die-off effect, is well known to cause unpleasant symptoms like headaches, fatigue, muscle pain, etc. as bacteria start to die off in the body with the use of coconut oil.
 To prevent that and still get the benefits, along with preventing the need to take in tablespoons of pure oil a day, just use a teaspoon.
 You can stir it in coffee, which many people refer to as bulletproof coffee, or you can use it in any of your dishes like oatmeal, soups, smoothies, stews, or even make dessert and cook your veggies in it.
 If you’re not comfortable using coconut oil, go with coconut butter, which retains all the fiber naturally found in coconut, along with some of the oil.

 You can also use coconut oil on your skin, which is our largest organ.
-We absorb everything we put on our skin straight into the bloodstream, within minutes of contact.
+We absorb everything we put on our skin straight into the bloodstream within minutes of contact.
 Protect your skin just like you would your internal organs when it comes to fighting off immunity invaders.
 Coconut may act as a natural “shield” for viruses and bacteria in the environment, and as a bonus, you’ll smell amazing!

 What to Remember About Coconut Oil and Immunity

 Remember that coconut oil isn’t a miracle cure for any illness, though it does research backing its benefits.
 You should also remember that eating a well-balanced, plant-based diet free of processed foods, unhealthy fats, refined sugar and grains, and animal products is important to obtain a healthy immune system as well.
-That being said, if you’re already eating a diet that’s healthy and want an extra boost, add some superfoods to your diet, including coconut oil, and even camu camu and goji berries, which also have immune-boosting properties.
+That being said, if you’re already eating a healthy diet and want an extra boost, add some superfoods to your diet, including coconut oil and even camu camu and goji berries, which also have immune-boosting properties.
 Avoid refined coconut oils, and go with extra-virgin and organic for the best quality.

-Also check out 8 Things You Didn’t Know You Could Do With Coconut Oil for even more uses.
+Also, check out 8 Things You Didn’t Know You Could Do With Coconut Oil for even more uses.

 For more Animal, Earth, Life, Vegan Food, Health, and Recipe content published daily, subscribe to the One Green Planet Newsletter!
+Also, don’t forget to download the Food Monster App on the App Store.
+With over 15,000 delicious recipes, it is the largest meatless, vegan, and allergy-friendly recipe resource to help reduce your environmental footprint, save animals and get healthy!
 Lastly, being publicly-funded gives us a greater chance to continue providing you with high-quality content.
 Please consider supporting us by donating!